Evolution of Tau-Neutrino Lepton Number in Protoneutron Stars due to Active-Sterile Neutrino Mixing: Results

 In general, each $Y_{\nu_\tau}$ profile shown in Fig.~\ref{fig:profile} peaks at a certain radius.
 This feature occurs because production of $Y_{\nu_\tau}$ is dominated by escape of $\bar\nu_s$ converted from $\bar\nu_\tau$ through the MSW effect and this process is the most efficient at the radius where the local $\bar\nu_\tau$ energy distribution peaks near the energy for the local MSW resonance.
 As $Y_{\nu_\tau}$ increases with time, the potential $V_{\bar\nu}$ decreases and for a fixed $m_s$ the local resonance energy $E_R\approx m_s^2/(2V_{\bar\nu})$ increases with time.
 To match a larger $E_R$ with the peak of the local $\bar\nu_\tau$ energy distribution, the peak of the $Y_{\nu_\tau}$ profile shifts to smaller radii where the temperature is higher ($T$ decreases monotonically with radius for $r\gtrsim 8$~km as shown in Fig.~\ref{fig:pns}).
 Similarly, the resonance energy increases with $m_s$, and so the peak of the $Y_{\nu_\tau}$ profile tends to be at smaller radii for larger $m_s$.

 Note that although $\dot Y_{\nu_\tau}^{\rm MSW}$ and $\dot Y_{\nu_\tau}^{\rm MSW'}$ differ by a factor of $\sim 4$, the corresponding results on the $Y_{\nu_\tau}$ profile are rather close, which can be attributed to regulation by the feedback (see Section~\ref{sec:feedback}).
 Note also that the transition between $\bar\nu_s$ production through the MSW effect and that through collisions is assumed to occur at $\lambda_R=\delta r$.
-This abrupt transition leads to the sharp features in some $Y_{\nu_\tau}$ profiles shown in Fig.~\ref{fig:profile}.
+This abrupt transition leads to the sharp features in the $Y_{\nu_\tau}$ profile, which occur near the peak for $t=0.3$~s in the top and bottom right panels of Fig.~\ref{fig:profile} and at the peak for $t=0.3$ and 0.5~s in the bottom left panel.
+As mentioned in Sec.~\ref{sec:diff}, diffusion is inefficient, and therefore, it cannot smooth out these sharp features.